Encouraging Independent Play

 1. Set a Play Routine:

-You may think at first that this seems counterintuitive.
+At first glance, this may seem counterintuitive.
 A routine for play?
 Don’t worry, though, there’s actually a good reason behind setting aside time specifically for play!
 We all like routines, and a routine will help both you as a Montessori parent as well as prepare your little one for early childhood education settings where they’ll have to follow routines.
-Additionally, it can be good to build in time that’s specific to play so it can become an activity that your little one can look forward to, instead of a random “just go play” mentality that may not compel them as much.
+Additionally, it can be good to build in time that’s specific to play so it can become an activity that your little one can look forward to, instead of a random “just go play” mentality that may not compel them as much nor help with their child development.

 2. Start with Small Play Goals: